Examinations and assessments

 You will be able to access results on eVision using your Single Sign-On, for up to 11 months after completion of your course.

 Extension of deadlines for examined/assessed written work

 If you are struggling for reasons beyond your control to meet a deadline, because of illness or another urgent cause, and wish to apply for an extension to the deadline based on time lost then, after discussion with your Supervisor, you should contact the Academic Administrator at College.
-Some part time courses are able to authorise short extensions so you may want to consult your department if you think this is the case.
+Students at the Department for Continuing Education should submit extension requests to their department, except for dissertation extension requests, which should be made to the Proctors via College.